mawrkus/js-unit-testing-guide/README.md

 });
 ```

-Pay attention when writing "and" or "or" in your test messages ;)
+Pay attention when writing "and" or "or" in your test names ;)

 • [Back to ToC](#-table-of-contents) •

 ### ✨ Cover the general case and the edge cases

-"Strange behaviour" usually happens at the edges.
-Also, remember that tests can be the live documentation of the code.
-Having edge cases covered will help the future reader fully understand what the code does.
+Because "strange behaviour" usually happens at the edges...
+And also because tests can be the live documentation of the code.
+Having edge cases covered will help the future reader fully understand what the code does:

 **:(**